animatlabs/workflow-forge/src/extensions/WorkflowForge.Extensions.Persistence/README.md

 ```

 - `NextOperationIndex`: -1 means not started; N means operation at index N is next
-- `Properties`: Arbitrary key-value state from `foundry.Properties` -- store only what you need for resumption
+- `Properties`: Arbitrary key-value state from `foundry.Properties`; store only what you need for resumption

 ## Configuration